creepyLANguy/SoundSwitcher/README.md

 To use, compile all solutions as respective executables, and copy to a shared folder before running.

-ALsSoundSwitcher.exe is the front-end.
+*ALsSoundSwitcher.exe* is the front-end.

-SetPlaybackDevices.exe will not perform any function if it it executed on its own.
+*SetPlaybackDevices.exe* will not perform any function if it is executed on its own.
 The front-end expects this to be located in the same folder so it can be used to change the sound device.

-GetPlaybackDevices is in fact the bootstrap and will detect currenttly available audio devises before launching the front-end.
+*GetPlaybackDevices.exe* is in fact the bootstrap and will detect the currently available audio devises before launching the front-end.
-It creates a file "devices.txt" which the front-end uses to populate a list of available audo devices.
+It creates a file "devices.txt" which the front-end uses to populate its device list.
-Ideally, this should be run the very first time, but if not, users are prompted to from the front-end if the devices.txt file is not found.
+Ideally, this should be run the very first time, but if not, users are prompted to do so from the front-end if the devices.txt file is not found.
+Note, the "refresh" item in the front-end's tray context menu simply runs this executable and closes the front-end, 'refreshing' the entire program.